Tirzepatide Weight Loss Therapy

 | Dose Range | 2.5mg - 15mg | 0.25mg - 2.4mg |

-| Titration Period | 20-24 weeks to max dose | 16-20 weeks to max dose |
+| Titration Period | 20-24 weeks to max | 16-20 weeks to max |

 | Insulin Sensitivity | Greater improvement (dual pathway) | Significant improvement |

-When Tirzepatide May Be the Better Choice
+When Tirzepatide May Be Better

-- You have insulin resistance, prediabetes, or Type 2 diabetes alongside obesity
+- You have insulin resistance, prediabetes, or Type 2 diabetes

-When Semaglutide May Be the Better Choice
+When Semaglutide May Be Better

 - You have moderate weight loss goals (20-40 pounds)